nikhil-neu/katacoda-scenarios/kube-trek/1_task.md

-Label all the pods inside the species
+Label all the pods inside the species namespace with their Borg species number